-To communicate with the New Relic collector over SSL, you need to have the proper certificates for trusted signers in the trust store on your app server.
+To communicate with the New Relic collector over HTTPS, you need to have the proper certificates for trusted signers in the trust store on your app server.
 There are two ways to do this:

 - Use YAML-based configuration.